opf/legal/privacy/data-privacy-statement/en.md

 Necessary cookies are technically required for the proper operation of our websites.
 They ensure the technical stability of our websites and enable security-relevant functionalities.

-The cookies used do not contain any personal data, i.e. no IP addresses or other information are collected allowing a tracing back to you personally.
+The cookies used do not contain any IP addresses or other information allowing a tracing back to you personally.
 We use the necessary cookies listed below:

 | **Cookie**| **Provider**| **Purpose**| **Deletion deadline**| **Type**|
 |----------|----------|----------|----------|----------|